jeremyandrews/Argus-app/memory-bank/progress.md

    - Status: Will be resolved by migration to SwiftData
    - Priority: High

-3. **CloudKit Integration Issues** (New)
+3. **CloudKit Integration Issues** (Resolved)
    - Consistent errors with CloudKit setup: "Failed to set up CloudKit integration for store"
    - Server rejection errors: "Server Rejected Request" (15/2000)
    - Failed recovery attempts from CloudKit errors
-   - Status: Will be addressed with new CloudKit error handling in Step 2 of plan
+   - Status: Resolved with comprehensive CloudKit health monitoring and request coordination
-   - Priority: High
+   - Priority: High (Resolved)

 4. **API Connectivity Issues** (New)
    - 404 errors when trying to reach API endpoints